timothyliutl/timothyliutl/README.md

-I'm Timothy Liu, a Applied Mathematics Master’s Student at Queen's University.
+I'm Timothy Liu, an Applied Mathematics Master’s Student at Queen's University.

 ### What I code with